Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect.rst

     Access to the base flag that determines if this effect doesn't make use of its magnitude.

 `hitSoundEffect`_ (`string`_)
     Read-only.
-The sound path to the sound effect to use when the effect hits a target.
+The path to the sound effect to play when the effect hits a target.

+`hitVisualEffect`_ (`tes3physicalObject`_)
+    No description available.

 `icon`_ (`string`_)
     The sound path to the icon to use for the effect.